101st units ordered to deploy to Europe - NewsBreak

 FORT CAMPBELL, Ky.
 (WKRN) — Soldiers with the 101st Airborne Division (Air Assault) and Fort Campbell have been ordered to deploy to Europe, according to the U.S. Army.

-According to a release, elements of the 101st will deploy to the U.S. Army Europe area of operations in support of Joint Task Force Dragon in order to assure NATO Allies and partners in the region.Learn about the storied 101st Airborne Division, home to the Band of Brothers
+According to a release, elements of the 101st will deploy to the U.S. Army Europe area of operations in support of Joint Task Force Dragon in order to assure NATO Allies and partners in the region.How to test your Wi-Fi speed for free in Kentucky

 Fort Campbell units will reportedly join elements of the 18th Airborne Corps, which is already deployed to the region.